SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/sigfox.md

 ![Callback creation failed](/guides/images/users-guide/sigfox/sigfox-troubleshooting-callback.png)

 This alarm is created when one or more callback creation requests have failed in the Sigfox platform.
-The alarm can be observed either in the "Alarms" page or in the "Home" page.
+You can view the alarm either in the **Alarms** page or in the **Home** page.

-In order to fix this issue, you have to go to the Sigfox platform web interface and check the device type with the id mentioned in the alarm.
+In order to fix this issue, navigate to the Sigfox platform web interface and check the device type with the id mentioned in the alarm.

 ![Device Type Id in the alarm](/guides/images/users-guide/sigfox/sigfox-troubleshooting-callback-typeid.png)

-In this case navigate to the following address: "https://backend.sigfox.com/devicetype/5cd3ee2c0499f508834838c3/callbacks"
+In this case navigate to the following address: *https://backend.sigfox.com/devicetype/5cd3ee2c0499f508834838c3/callbacks*

-If the mentioned callbacks cannot be located in the Sigfox platform, you should create them manually.
+If the mentioned callbacks cannot be located in the Sigfox platform, you must create them manually.
 All of the required information needed for the creation of the callbacks is already given in the alarm description.
 In the case of the above alarm, the following callback is listed first:

  - [[callback=[type=DATA_BIDIR, url=https://ozge.staging-latest.c8y.io/service/sigfox-agent/sigfoxDataCallback, httpMethod=POST, bodyTemplate={"device":"{device}","time":"{time}","snr":"{snr}","station":"{station}","data":"{data}","rssi":"{rssi}","seqNumber":"{seqNumber}","ack":"{ack}"}, contentType=application/json, headers={Authorization=Basic ...}]]